chaos-goat/persite/src/blogs/October_2024_NextFest.md

 *WARNING: starting from here there are going to be many hotlinked webm videos to steam microtrailers, which are a beta test thing Valve has been doing for years.
 They may at some point stop working, I've included store links as well.
 These microtrailers have no sound.*

+I'm a big fan of simple rating systems: You don't need a 10 point rating system, or 5 stars, or god forbid 100 point system to rate games effectively: Yeah, Meh, Nah is all you need.
+I've chosen to add a fourth level here because I'm indicating both how much I liked the game and also how likely I am to buy it:

+- Games I loved
+-- will likely be bought
+- Games I liked
+-- might not be bought, but I did like them
+- Games that were meh
+-- sometimes a game just doesn't land.
+Doesn't mean it's the games fault.
+- Games that I did not like
+-- most of these are less "I didn't like them" and more "they're broken, too alpha, not ready for a demo yet."

 ## Games I loved